Ashok Kumar Fellowship

 Further Information

-If you have a question that is not answered in the application pack or on the POST frequently asked questions page, please contact Lydia Harriss at POST:
+If you have a question that is not answered in the application pack or our frequently asked questions page, please contact Charlotte Wessels at IChemE with any queries about the application process:

 Email: brawleys@parliament.uk